JAPHETHNYARANGA/Hokela-Notes-Crud-Frontend/README.md

 ## Known Bugs
 The application has to be reloaded once a user logs in.
 This is currently being corrected

+# Backend Server

+Once the application is cloned, clone the laravel backend server in the link given and follow instructions to make the backend up and running.
+Then run your apllication without any additional modifications backend Link: https://github.com/JAPHETHNYARANGA/Hokela-Notes-Crud-Backend.git

 ## Technologies

 * Angular